ShacharAvni/P2P-Tic-Tac-Toe/README.md

 numbers until one is free.
 Many players can play on the same computer though the intended scenario is one player per computer.

 ##Starting the Registry

+The Registry stores the connection information of all currently connected players.
+Players may connect with each other directly
+(if the other player's URL is known) or they may connect through the Registry.

 You should have the JRE bin folder on the system path.